-F.RSA_DEC RSA Decryption The TSF provides a functionality to decrypt data based on asymmetric construction particularly based on the RSA algorithm with key lengths of 2048 bit monormatic the data supplied within the cryptogram: The TSF decryption function will be used for several purposes with different the data supplied within the cryptogram: Explicit decryption of a cryptogram using the "decryption scheme" input according to the standard /PKCS1/, chap.
-7.2.2 and with hat SHA-256, see /eHC1/, chap.
-7 Implicit decryption within authentication mechanisms for the verific cation tokens using the "decryption primitive" according to the start chap.
-5.1.2 The TSF decryption function uses the private key which has been reference particularly based on the RSA algorithm with key lengths of 2048 bit mo The TSF decryption function will be used for several purposes with differ the data supplied within the cryptogram: Explicit decryption of a cryptogram using the "decryption scheme" input according to the standard /PKCS1/, chap.
-7.2.2 and with ha SHA-256, see /eHC1/, chap.
-7 Implicit decryption within authentication mechanisms for the verific cation tokens using the "decryption primitive" according to the star chap.
-5.1.2 the data supplied within the cryptogram: Explicit decryption of a cryptogram using the "decryption scheme" input according to the standard /PKCS1/, chap.
-7.2.2 and with ha SHA-256, see /eHC1/, chap.
-7 Implicit decryption within authentication mechanisms for the verific cation tokens using the "decryption primitive" according to the star chap.
-5.1.2 input according to the standard /PKCS1/, chap.
-7.2.2 and with ha SHA-256, see /eHC1/, chap.
-7 Implicit decryption within authentication mechanisms for the verific cation tokens using the "decryption primitive" according to the star chap.
-5.1.2 ent formats for cation tokens using the "decryption primitive" according to the star chap.
-5.1.2 The TSF decryption function uses the private key which has been refere nced before.
-For the decryption mechanism itself, the TSF makes directly use of the T SF F.CRYPTO.
-Each private key used for the decryption function is either generated on- the TSF F.RSA_KEYGEN or is generated by the external world and load during the initialisation, personalisation or end-usage phase of the TOE. it is in the responsibility of the external world to guarantee for a sufficient strength of the private key and to handle the private key outside the card secure manner. led onto the card In the latter case, cryptographic The resistance of the TSF against SPA, DPA, DFA and TA is part of the F.SIDE_CHAN.
-For each private key - generated on-card or imported w tion that the external world meets the requirements on the key handling a - the TSF decryption function works in such a manner that the private ke rived from the cryptogram and the cryptogram cannot be deciphered by on the possessing that secret.
-Furthermore, the TSF decryption function works manner that no information about the private key may be disclosed durin ment of the cryptogram. ith the assump- as defined before y cannot be de- other individuals wrks in such a
+For the encryption mechanism itself, the TSF makes directly use of the TSF F.CRYPTO.
+Each public key used for the encryption function is either generated on-card by usage of the TSF F.RSA_KEYGEN or is generated by the external world and loaded onto the card during the initialisation, personalisation or end-usage phase of the TOE.
+In particular, loading via a CV certificate by a suitable preceding operation is possible.
+F.RSA_DEC RSA Decryption The TSF provides a functionality to decrypt data based on asymmetric cryptography, particularly based on the RSA algorithm with key lengths of 2048 bit modulus length.
+The TSF decryption function will be used for several purposes with different formats for the data supplied within the cryptogram: Explicit decryption of a cryptogram using the "decryption scheme" with formatted input according to the standard /PKCS1/, chap.
+7.2.2 and with hash algorithm SHA-256, see /eHC1/, chap.
+7 Implicit decryption within authentication mechanisms for the verification of authentication tokens using the "decryption primitive" according to the standard /PKCS1/, chap.
+5.1.2 The TSF decryption function uses the private key which has been referenced before.
+For the decryption mechanism itself, the TSF makes directly use of the TSF F.CRYPTO.
+Each private key used for the decryption function is either generated on-card by usage of the TSF F.RSA_KEYGEN or is generated by the external world and loaded onto the card during the initialisation, personalisation or end-usage phase of the TOE.
+In the latter case, it is in the responsibility of the external world to guarantee for a sufficient cryptographic strength of the private key and to handle the private key outside the card in a sufficient secure manner.
+The resistance of the TSF against SPA, DPA, DFA and TA is part of the TSFs F.Log and F.SIDE_CHAN.
+For each private key - generated on-card or imported with the assumption that the external world meets the requirements on the key handling as defined before - the TSF decryption function works in such a manner that the private key cannot be derived from the cryptogram and the cryptogram cannot be deciphered by other individuals not possessing that secret.
+Furthermore, the TSF decryption function works in such a manner that no information about the private key may be disclosed during the decipherment of the cryptogram.